Updated July 18, 2023

 Example of Tax Fraud

-- Anderson started his career in the telecommunication sector as a salesman in MCI Communications in 1979.
-He invested $ 100,000 in the foundation of Mid-Atlantic telecom in 1948.
+- Anderson started his career in the telecommunication sector as a salesman at MCI Communications in 1979.
+He invested $ 100,000 in the foundation of Mid-Atlantic Telecom in 1948.
 He founded Esprit Telecom Plc (in London) in 1992 & sold the venture in 1999 by earning a huge capital return.
 In 1988, he founded International Space University, providing a multicultural & multidisciplinary graduation course for space studies.
 He promoted the commercial development of many space programs to resolve many challenges of the planet.

 - The United States Government investigated Mr. Anderson’s businesses through the years 2002 to 2005.
 He was alleged of hiding wealth in foreign countries.

 - He was thus charged for tax evasions of around $ 364 million.
 He was arrested on February 26, 2005, at Dulles International Airport & sentenced to imprisonment for 6 years.
-He was also asked to pay for restitution amount to the government.
+He was also asked to pay restitution amount to the government.

 - He was released on December 28, 2012.